WHITE WATER RULESHEET

 number also determines the base Jackpot value for Multiball.
 The base Jackpot

-times the Raft number (and
+value is 10M plus 1M times the Raft number (and

 for this purpose, reaching but not starting Wet Willie's is